Kangaroo Point Green Bridge construction

 Connect Brisbane will source more than 90 per cent of construction supplies and materials from South East Queensland businesses, with more than 300 local jobs and up to 50 apprenticeships created to provide a much-needed boost for our local construction industry.

-As part of the project, Council will also be delivering new walking and riding connections from the bridge landing at Scott Street through to Main Street and Deakin Street in Kangaroo Point.
+As part of the project, Council is also delivering new walking and riding connections from the bridge landing at Scott Street through to Main Street and Deakin Street in Kangaroo Point.

 Construction activities are now underway for the Kangaroo Point Green Bridge, including the Main Street and Deakin Street connection, with the project expected to be completed in 2024.